 Pancreatic cancer infects the cells of the duct and spreads into the body of the pancreas.
 Blood vessels and nerves which are near to the pancreas may also become involved in the spread of the cancerous cells.
-Risk factors include cigarette smoking, chronic pancreatitis and advanced age (over 65 years old).
 If left untreated, pancreatic cancer can spread to all the abdominal organs as well as other parts of the body.

 Pancreatic Exhaustion and Failure

 Unhealthy diets have a lot to do with pancreatic problems.
-Eating too many sugars such as candies, cookies, cakes, pastas and even breads, can cause an overload of sugar in the body.
-As the body breaks down these sugars it does it in such a rapid pace, it creates blood sugar imbalances, that can lead to diseases like diabetes.
+Eating too many sugars can cause an overload of sugar in the body.
+As the body breaks down these sugars it does it in such a rapid pace, it creates blood sugar imbalances.
 This rapid rise and fall process of high to low blood sugar levels due to diabetes, leads to the deterioration of the pancreas and eventually pancreatic exhaustion, which can be prevented by eating a proper diet.